apigee/registry/README.md

 Note here that `demo` is an arbitrary project ID for use within your Registry API calls only.
 It is unrelated to the Google Cloud project ID that you use for Cloud Run and Cloud Datastore.

+You can also verify your installation by running `make test`.
+This will run tests against the same service that your CLI is configured to use via the environment variables set by the `AUTH-*.sh` scripts.

 Auth tokens are short-lived.
 When your token expires, your calls will return a message like this: